lineality/Online_Voting_Using_One_Time_Pads/README.md

 13. A bad agent will attempt to disrupt or disperse the population or geography of a vote (creating a need for refugee voting).

-14. A bad agent will attempt to gain access to then sell or transfer that access to a separate attacker-agent.
+14. A bad agent will attempt to gain access to a system (network, server, etc.) as a goal in and of itself: e.g. to then sell or transfer that access to a separate attacker-agent.

 15. A bad-agent will attempt to lurk undetected in the target system indefinitely, waiting and planning for a good time to act.
 (APT?) (see: canary; see: living off the land)